-- (1) Sources of pollution: transportation, excavation, fuel machinery, stoves and so on. - (2) Impact: dust (during preparation and excavation construction stage), dust, waste gas (during the whole construction period). - (3) Control measures and requirements: - It is forbidden to burn down any waste and other materials which may produce toxic and hazardous gases, soot and bad smell while burning.
-Toxic material such like meltingasphalt shall be used cooperatively with the sealable equipment with soot treatment plant. - (2) Commercial concrete shall be used for the Project. - 3 Cement and other materials which is easy to blow away shall be stored in the warehouse.
-Spoil pit, outdoor stockpile of loose material shall be covered and compacted. - (4) Qualified transportation equipment shall be adopted so as to ensure nothing drop while transporting. - (5) Stoves used shall meet the soot emission requirements. - 7 The construction site shall be well planned and arranged prior to the commencement of the work, foundation of temporary construction road shall be compacted and the road shall be harden.
+- (1) Sources of pollution: transportation, excavation, fuel machinery, stoves and so on. - (2)Impact: dust (during preparation and excavation construction stage), dust, waste gas (during the whole construction period). - (3)Control measures and requirements: - 1It is forbidden to burn down any waste and other materials which may produce toxic and hazardous gases, soot and bad smell while burning.
+Toxic material such like melting-asphalt shall be used cooperatively with the sealable equipment with soot treatment plant. - 2Commercial concrete shall be used for the Project. - 3Cement and other materials which is easy to blow away shall be stored in the warehouse.
+Spoil pit, outdoor stockpile of loose material shall be covered and compacted. - Qualified transportation equipment shall be adopted so as to ensure nothing drop while transporting. - 5Tires of vehicles shall be washed before go out the site in order to reduce the soil/dust adhere to the tires. - @Green energy shall be used, stoves to be used shall meet the soot emission requirements. - The construction site shall be well planned and arranged prior to the commencement of the work, foundation of temporary construction road shall be compacted and the road shall be harden.

-8. Evaluation and Adjustment of Emergency Plan
+8 Evaluation and Adjustment of Emergency Plan

-The Project Office shall organize the evaluation and conclusion on the following situations:

-(1) After the Emergency maneuver plan but not more than one week.
+- The Project Office shall organize the evaluation and conclusion on the following situations: - (1) After the Emergency maneuver plan but not more than one week. - (2)Not more than a week after investigation and conduction completed when potential accident and/or emergency situation occur.
+The evaluation shall be organized by the Quality

-(2) Not more than a week after investigation and conduction completed when potential accident and/or emergency situation occur.
-The evaluation shall be organized by the Quality Control Dept. of the Project Office and the personnel involved in the accident shall be present.
+Control Dept. of the Project Office and the personnel involved in the accident shall be present.
 The evaluation shall contain the comments on the reasonability, measure of rescue and implementation effective, suggestion on improvement shall be given at the same time.

-9. Improve the Emergency rescue ability, Strengthen Safety education of Project staffs
+9 Improve the Emergency rescue ability, Strengthen Safety education of Project staffs